ganeshwajenagarro/weatherforecastapp/README.md

 ```

 3. Configure API key:
-   - Sign up at WeatherAPI.com to get an API key
+   - Default API added in code inside src/api/weatherApi.ts
-   - Create a .env file in the root directory
+   - If need to update the key then
-   - Add your API key: `WEATHER_API_KEY=your_api_key_here`
+   - Add your API key: `const API_KEY = your_api_key_here`

 4. Install iOS dependencies (macOS only):
 ```bash